 The Chapel Royal remained as it had been until in the 1640s, while King Charles I was held prisoner by Parliament in the Palace, the glass was destroyed and the decoration removed; only the Tudor ceiling was too high for the soldiers to strip off the carvings.
 Even the carved seats and stalls, which were not decorated with religious or royal symbols, were deliberately broken up.
 Oliver Cromwell, to whom Parliament entrusted the Palace as his residence as Lord Protector of England, allowed his daughter Mary to be married in the Chapel Royal to Viscount Falconbridge on the 17th of November 1657 with the Anglican marriage rite, although the use of the Book of Common Prayer was illegal under the Commonwealth (another bit of unfairness, you might say, like King Edward VI’s continued use of the beautiful Chapel Royal while churches were being desecrated all over England a century earlier!)

 King Charles II preferred to live at Windsor, but he restored the Chapel Royal to receive his bride The Princess Catherine of Braganza (and her dowry of Bombay and Tangier!), and built a new set of lodgings at the south-east corner of the Palace for his mistress Barbara Villiers, Lady Castlemaine, Duchess of Cleveland.
-The magnificent Long Water on the East Front was added in his reign for her enjoyment!
+The magnificent Long Water on the East Front was added in his reign for her enjoyment.
 Every summer the Hampton Court Palace Flower Show makes imaginative use of the Long Water and the surrounding park - Barbara Castlemaine would love that!

-William III was the first constitutional monarch in English history, a man of tolerance and civilised spirit who never received from his British subjects the admiration he deserved nor from the Dutch beneficiaries of his protection the gratitude they owed him.
-The Palace he completed is reputed to be the world’s second largest (in number of rooms), second only to the Forbidden City in Beijing ; he did not succeed in winning many battles against King Louis XIV, but he succeeded in building a palace a little bigger than Versailles!
+William III was the first constitutional monarch in English history, but who never received from his British subjects the admiration he deserved nor from the Dutch beneficiaries of his protection the gratitude they owed him.
+The Palace he completed is reputed to be the world’s second largest (in number of rooms), second only to the Forbidden City in Beijing.
+Whilst he did not succeed in winning many battles against King Louis XIV, but he succeeded in building a palace a little bigger than Versailles.

-William III aspired to oppose King Louis XIV on the battlefield, and his portrait in the King’s Apartments by Sir Godfrey Kneller represents him on horseback as King Alexander the Great, the conqueror of the Persian Empire, an allegorical parallel and allusion to the France of King Louis XIV.
-But King William introduced much of the Court etiquette of Versailles to Hampton Court Palace: he took his meals seated alone but watched by his courtiers, as King Louis XIV used to do au grand couvert at supper ; and the ceremony of the daily levée and couchée in the King’s State Bedchamber was in imitation of the French custom.
+William III aspired to oppose King Louis XIV on the battlefield, and his portrait in the King’s Apartments by Sir Godfrey Kneller represents him on horseback as King Alexander the Great, the conqueror of the Persian Empire, an allegorical parallel and allusion to the France of Louis.
+But William introduced much of the Court etiquette of Versailles to Hampton Court Palace: he took his meals seated alone but watched by his courtiers, as Louis used to do au grand couvert at supper ; and the ceremony of the daily levée and couchée in the King’s State Bedchamber was in imitation of the French custom.
 When the campaigning season was over at the end of the autumn, it is said that the King of France used to lend King William of Orange his gardener from Versailles to help with the lay-out of his ornamental gardens at Hampton Court Palace.
 Queen Anne completed the refurbishment of Chapel Royal, and an oak reredos constructed to one of two designs by Wren which were submitted by Nicholas Hawksmoor to the Queen for her approval, was carved under the direction of Grinling Gibbons in 1710, replacing the east windows which had contained the Tudor glass smashed in the 1640s.
 Being a very devout Anglican, Queen Anne often attended services in the Chapel Royal.
 Her Royal Arms surmount the Holy Day Closets, which came to be known informally from that time by the nickname of the Royal Pew; and her Royal Cypher and motto SEMPER EADEM (‘Ever the same’), used previously by Queen Elizabeth I, decorate the walls on both the north and south sides of the Chapel Royal.